christinamahmoud/christinamahmoud.github.io/_pages/publications.md

 ## Work in progress

-1. C. Mahmoud, H. Mathis.
-   *Relative-Entropy Analysis of Hyperbolic Relaxation Systems: Convergence to Equilibrium*.
+1. *Relative-Entropy Analysis of Hyperbolic Relaxation Systems: Convergence to Equilibrium*.
    _In preparation._